closest-git/DeepFormer/README.md

 The VIT model was referenced from https://github.com/jeonsworld/ViT-pytorch

+DeepFormer leverages several excellent libraries(hiddenlayer, torchstat, Visual Attribution...)  to visualize the secret of deep transformers.

 ### Requirements

 This code is validated to run with PyTorch v1.3

 ### Installation